If you're out of Green Curry Paste, reach for Thai Red Curry Paste, Yellow Curry Paste, Laksa Paste, Massaman Paste, and Madras Paste.

 The resulting paste has a complex flavor that is simultaneously sweet, sour, and spicy.

-Additionally, the paste has a thick, almost velvety texture that helps to create a rich and flavorful sauce.
+Also, the paste has a thick, almost velvety texture that helps to create a flavorful sauce.

-While it is typically used in dishes featuring chicken or shrimp, it can also be substituted for green curry paste in many recipes.
+While it is typically used in dishes featuring chicken or shrimp, it can also be substituted for green curry paste in many recipes - see Thai chilies replacement options for spice when adjusting heat.

 When substituting red curry paste for green curry paste, simply use a bit less of the red curry paste to achieve the desired level of spice.

-Thai red curry paste is a versatile ingredient that can add depth of flavor to any dish.
+Thai red curry paste is a flexible ingredient that can add depth of flavor to any dish.

 2 - Yellow Curry Paste